Reporting Explained: Food Cost by COGS Department/Category

 • Reporting Explained: F&B :Food Cost: Actual By Item

 Business Need: This report is helpful for users who want a report to show the cost of goods for items sold between two dates.
-How it Works: A F&B>Food Cost>Actual By Item report shows the actual usage cost for items sold between two dates based on ...
+How it Works: A F&B>Food Cost>Actual By Item report shows the actual usage cost for items sold between two dates based on a ...

 • Reporting Explained: Cost Reporting- Inventory Detailed Usage by COGS Account